How I Use St. Patrick’s Day to Drive Real Website Traffic

 • Flash Sales: Have sales that only last for a short time, with timers counting down to create excitement.

-For example, a company called Human Food Bar uses OptinMonster and gets 1,800 new sign-ups every month with popups – and they don’t annoy people doing it!
+Human Food Bar uses OptinMonster and gets 1,800 new sign-ups every month with popups, without annoying their visitors.

 3. Post St. Patrick’s Day Themed Content